-The Società Motori Deca was founded in 1955 in Borgo Piave di Latina, 70km S of Rome.
+The Società Motori Deca was founded in 1955 in Borgo Piave di Latina, 70km south of Rome.
 They built a 48cc four-stroke moped (ciclomotore) and a 100cc four-stroke twin with four-speed gearbox.

-In 1957 they produced two lightweight motorcycles of 100 and 125cc - these were four-stroke twins created by joining two smaller engines together.
-These had a four-speed gearbox and suspension front and rear.
+In 1957 the 100cc model was joined by a 125 - these four-stroke twins were created by joining two smaller engines together.
+They had a four-speed gearbox and suspension front and rear.

 MOTO DE-CA 48 SPORT